Sound technical content, curated with aloha by

 June 11, 2014

 A. Hi Michele.
-Engagement rings are worn every day and they are very high wear items.
+Engagement rings are worn every day as well as being very high wear items.
 The bad news is that no practical amount of gold plating will last through your marriage.
-If you go to a specialty jewelry plating shop, and they apply a lot of gold, and then apply a top quality clear coat, it may last a few years.
+If you go to a specialty jewelry plating shop, and they apply a lot of gold, and then apply a top quality clear coat, it might, maybe, last a couple of years.

 If the ring was a family heirloom, get used to the silvery color; it's the best answer.
 If the jeweler sold you a new engagement ring and then plated it a different color, he really should have known better; there was no chance of long term success.
 If you and your fiancee can accept the change to such an emotionally charged item, get a yellow gold setting.